 Webrelaunch 2020

-The junior research group's research activities concern the mathematical analysis of nonlinear PDEs arising in the description of quantum and geophysical fluid flow, often related to the propagation and interaction of waves.
+Its research activities concern the mathematical analysis of nonlinear PDEs arising in the description of quantum and geophysical fluid flow, often related to the propagation and interaction of waves.

 The research develops along two main directions